SAFEGUARDING/CHILD PROTECTION POLICY

 If another member of staff seems to be involved in an incident, approach the member of staff and offer assistance.

-If you do not agree with the way in which someone is handling a situation, do not confront them over it, either in front of other children or other members of staff.
+If anyone does not agree with the way in which someone is handling a situation, do not confront them over it, either in front of other children or other members of staff.

 Diffuse the situation by offering assistance.
 Take the member of staff or volunteer to one side if there is a problem and talk it through with them.
-If this does not resolve please record this on a form and discuss this with the Director.
+If this does not resolve, it needs to be recorded on a form and discussed with the Director.

 If an incident requiring first aid occurs, only Qualified First Aiders are to administer first aid no matter how minimal.